💡 Hunt via Logs

 The trace has the

-and theCode Namespace = com.dynatrace.todoapp.TodoController
+Code function = duplicateTodoand theCode Namespace = com.dynatrace.todoapp.TodoController -

 Now that we have the trace, we can notice that it has also a HTTP Status Code of 200, meaning there are no failures, but the app does not work as we want it to work.
 Let's debug the function!